fe-dagostino/The-Magicians/copy-elision/README.md

 ### Test 1 - *Constant calls with variable items*

-In this first test we are going to measure the time required to execute 1 Milion calls on the following two functions and increasing number of `items`.
+In this first test we are going to measure the time required to execute 1 Million calls on the following two functions and increasing number of `items`.

-First iteration we have 1 Milion calls with `items = 1000`, then 1 Milion calls with `items = 2000` and so on up to `10000 items`.
+First iteration we have 1 Million calls with `items = 1000`, then 1 Million calls with `items = 2000` and so on up to `10000 items`.

 ```cpp